I like to read tagesschau.de, so I wrote a script to scrape it in regular intervals.

 GPTagesschau

-I fine-tuned a german GPT-2-based language model on the dataset to generate news articles in the style of tagesschau.de.
-The model is not that good yet, which is probably due to the facts that
+I fine-tuned a German GPT-2-based language model on the dataset to generate news articles in the style of tagesschau.de.
+The model is not that good yet, which is probably due to the fact that

-• the dataset is to small (15k unique articles at the time of writing).
+- the dataset is too small (15k unique articles at the time of writing).

-Still, the generated (fake) news articles are somewhat coherent, even it they tend to contradict themselves.
+Still, the generated (fake) news articles are somewhat coherent, even if they tend to contradict themselves.
 The model is also able to generate titles and headlines.

-In the following, I give an, in my opinion, rather funny example.
-Note that I did not select this article for its realism, but because I though the apparent mixture of two topics makes it an interesting read.
+In the following, I give a rather funny example.
+Note that I did not select this article for its realism, but because I thought the apparent mixture of two topics makes it an interesting read.

 Inhaftierter Wikileaks-Gründer: Erste Anklage gegen Assange?